-Holiday parties are not unlike my experience in the donut shop.
+Holiday parties are not unlike my experience in the doughnut shop.
 We use food to connect with others.
-Somehow eating unhealthy foods together bonds us.
-Even when we aren’t attracted to poor food choice.
+Somehow eating unhealthy foods together bonds us — even when we aren’t attracted to poor food choices.
 If you’re walking through similar situations now, I encourage you to use some of the strategies I’ve used.

 - Figure out how you can be part of the celebration without eating foods that are unhealthy for you.

 - Don’t voice disappointment that you “can’t have” something, but rather voice joy or enthusiasm about an alternative food, beverage, or simply the joy of spending time together.

 - If pressed, place the emphasis not on diet and deprivation, but on health (those doughnuts make me sick).

 - Make your decision and articulate it without passing judgement.
 Support the decisions of others even when you don’t agree.
 In this context it is temporary, and they will be more likely to come to you later because you have been an example and they feel safe, not judged.

 Intellectually, this is easy.
 Emotionally, it often is not.
 Thinking ahead to what foods you will (or won’t eat) can help you to have the happiest, and healthiest, holiday season yet!